 RECOMMENDED: 50 Best Dog Breeds for Kids

 When picking out a dog breed for your family with kids, the number of excellent options are endless.
-However, there are a number of reasons why all Poodles are among those top choices.
+But there’s a reason (or 5) why all Poodles are among those top choices.
 Read on to find out why Poodles and kids are a match made in heaven!

-When you think of the most loyal dog breeds, you may consider the German Shepherd or a Doberman.
-Or perhaps, the Akita Inu who may wait years for its owner’s return.
+When you imagine the most loyal dog breeds, you may think of the German Shepherd or a Doberman.
+Or perhaps, the Akita Inu who waited years for its owner’s return.
 But believe it or not, Poodles are some of the most loyal dogs you can find.

 And according to Play Bark Run, Miniature Poodles some of the most loyal in the canine kingdom.
-Though, we think this really applies to Poodles of all sizes: Toy, Miniature and Standard Poodles.
+Even though they mention miniature, we think this really applies to Poodles of all three sizes: Toy, Miniature and Standard Poodles.

 Standard poodles are the best dog you can have.
 They’re very protective and loyal.
 Will walk with you for hours or keep you company in bed all day if you’re sick.– Lcw579 (Chrono of Horse)